sdil/benchmark-frameworks/README.md

 # Benchmark Web Frameworks

-I have created a simple todo list app that query for all data in the database.
+I have created simple todo list applications in both Elixir Phoenix and Django DRF that query for all data in the database.
+I'm interested in these frameworks because they both offers 'high productivity' development methodology (scaffolding, ORM, router, etc. comes out of the box) and built for development speed and happiness.

-Both applications (Elixir Phoenix and Python Django) are set up with production mode settings and optimizations.
-Django are run with Gunicorn.
+Both applications are set up with production mode settings and optimizations.
+Django application is run with Gunicorn.
 You may tweak the worker number to suit your hardware.
 Elixir Phoenix is run with `MIX_ENV=prod` and is compiled.

 Both applications took ~15 minutes to set up and another 1 hour to optimize for production set up.

 ## Lessons learned

-- After optimizing the set up to production mode, I see almost 10x improvement for the Elixir Phoenix app, from 455 RPS to 4,010 RPS.
+- After optimizing the set up to production mode, I see almost 10x improvement for the Elixir Phoenix app, from **455 RPS to 4,010 RPS**.
-- After optimizing the set up to production mode for Django DRF app, I see 28x improvements, from 14 RPS to 400 RPS.
+- After optimizing the set up to production mode for the Django DRF app, I see 28x improvements, from **14 RPS to 400 RPS**.
 - Elixir Phoenix is superior in speed compared to Django in almost 10x.
-This is a huge difference when translated to capacity planning.
+This is a huge difference when translated to capacity planning and infra expense.
 - Always run everything in production mode!
 - There are many things that is not tested here: avoiding N + 1 query, background job, etc.